-In lieu of the payments and benefits described in the preceding sentence, in the event that Mr. Jacobs' employment is terminated by us without cause or Mr. Jacobs resigns for good reason, in either case on or within twelve (12) months following a "change in control" (as defined in the Jacobs Employment Agreement), subject to the execution and effectiveness of a separation agreement, including a general release of claims in our favor, (i) he will be entitled to receive a lump sum in cash equal to one (1) times the sum of (A) Mr. Jacobs' then-current annual base salary (or Mr. Jacobs' annual base salary in effect immediately prior to the change in control, if higher) plus (B) Mr. Jacobs' target annual cash incentive compensation for the year of termination (or Mr. Jacobs' target annual cash incentive compensation in effect immediately prior to the change in control, if higher), (ii) subject to Mr. Jacobs' copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, we will cover the portion of the premium amount equal to the amount that we would have paid to provide health insurance to Mr. Jacobs had he remained employed with us until the earliest of (A) twelve (12) months following termination, (B) Mr. Jacobs' eligibility for group medical plan benefits under any other employer's group medical plan or (C) the end of Mr. Jacobs' COBRA health continuation period, and (iii) 100% of all stock options and other stock-based awards subject solely to time-based vesting held by Mr. Jacobs shall be accelerated.
+In lieu of the payments and benefits described in the preceding sentence, in the event that Mr. Jacobs' employment is terminated by us without cause or Mr. Jacobs resigns for good reason, in either case on or within twelve (12) months following a "change in control" (as defined in the Jacobs Employment Agreement), subject to the execution and effectiveness of a separation agreement, including a general release of claims in our favor, (i) he will be entitled to receive a lump sum in cash equal to one (1) times the sum of (A) Mr. Jacobs' then-current annual base salary (or Mr. Jacobs' annual base salary (or Mr. Jacobs' annual cash incentive compensation for the year of termination (or Mr. Jacobs' target annual cash incentive compensation in effect immediately prior to the change in control, if higher) plus (B) Mr. Jacobs' target annual cash incentive compensation for the year of termination (or Mr. Jacobs' target annual cash incentive compensation in effect immediately prior to the change in control, if higher) plus (B) Mr. Jacobs' target annual cosh incentive compensation in effect immediately prior to the change in control, if higher) plus (B) Mr. Jacobs' target annual cash incentive compensation in effect immediately prior to the change in control, if higher), (ii) subject to Mr. Jacobs' copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, we will cover the portion of the premium amount equal to the amount that we would have paid to provide health insurance to Mr. Jacobs had he remained employed with us until the earliest of (A) twelve (12) months following termination, (B) Mr. Jacobs' eligibility for group medical plan benefits under any other employer's group medical plan or (C) the end of Mr. Jacobs' COBRA health continuation period, and (iii) 100% of all stock options and other stock-based awards subject solely to time-based vesting held by Mr. Jacobs shall be accelerated.